SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 After completing these steps you will have created adding a rule

-# Exercise 1 - Exercise 1 Description
+# Objective

-In this exercise, we will create data quality rule and monitor the data quality of your data.
+As a Data Steward you need to be able to define rules and build dashboards to monitor the quality of the data and view the trend of the quality of data.
+In this exercise, we will create data quality rule and monitor the data quality of the data.

-## Exercise 1.1 Sub Exercise 1 Description
+## Create Data Quality Rule

 1. If in the Catalog from Ex0, click on the drop down of 'Data Intelligence Metadata Explorer' and Click on Rules
 <br>![](/exercises/ex1/images/Rules_DI_MM_DropDown_01_10new.png)